Nursing organizations publish updated workplace violence guidelines, toolkit

-A study by University of Virginia researchers published in September found that 44% of nurses reported experiencing physical violence, while 68% said they were verbally abused between February and May/June 2020.
+A study by University of Virginia researchers published in September found that 44% of nurses reported experiencing physical violence.

 The guidelines feature nine principles, including using evidence-based strategies to address all aspects of violence, establishing support from numerous hospital departments and promoting a culture of safety.

 The toolkit highlights six steps to address and mitigate violence:

 - Understand the definitions and types of workplace violence

 - Create a culture of non-violence in which all threats or incidents of violence are a priority

 - Assess facilities for risk and mitigate those factors

 - Develop a comprehensive workplace violence prevention plan

 - Train and deploy staff on a continuous basis